skoolkid/skoolkit/sphinx/source/html-templates.rst

 the following items:

 * memory map entry descriptions (on disassembly pages and memory map pages)
-* routine-level comments on disassembly pages
+* mid-block comments and block end comments on disassembly pages
 * entries on the 'Bugs', 'Trivia', 'Pokes', 'Glossary', 'Graphic glitches' and 'Changelog' pages